metagood/ord/300-mint.md

 # for this example this file was updated to produce only 20 files
 bash create-300.sh
 ```
-4.7 Transfer the important UTXO to this wallet.
+4.7 Danny transfer the important UTXO to this wallet.
 ```sh
 # txhash:vout
 c1c9dbf3b86ea75a5a4fa80cf7aef14c2840bc92c254f11188e656198f35f892:0